-Unless it is specifically noted, our focus of development will be targeted to platforms concerning Android 2.2 (API Level 8) and later.
-Since we have not verified the operational capability of any versions pertaining to Android 2.1 (API Level 7) or prior, the measures described may prove ineffective on these older systems.
+Unless it is specifically noted, our focus of development will be targeted to platforms concerning Android 4.0.3 (API Level 15) and later.
+Since we have not verified the operational capability of any versions pertaining to Android versions under 4.0.3 (API Level 15), the measures described may prove ineffective on these older systems.
 In addition, even for versions that are covered under the scope of focus, it is important to verify their operational capability by testing them on your own environment before releasing them publically.

 Sample code that serves as the basic model within the developer's context and functions as the theme of an article is published in the Sample Code section.
 If there are multiple patterns, we have provided source code for the different patterns and classified them accordingly.
 We have strived to make our commentaries as simple as possible.
 For example, when we want to direct the reader's attention to a security issue that requires attention, a bullet-point number will appear next to "Point" in the article.
-We will also comment on the sample code that corresponds to the bullet-point number by writing " Point (Number) ."
+We will also comment on the sample code that corresponds to the bullet-point number by writing "\\\ Point (Number) \\\."
 Please note that a single point may correspond to multiple pieces of sample code.
-There are sections throughout the entire source code, albeit very little compared to the entire code, that requires our attention for security.
+There are sections throughout the entire source code, albeit very little compared to the entire code, which requires our attention for security.
 In order to be able to survey the sections that call for scrutiny, we try to post the entire class unit of sample code.